 Early childhood education advocates worry about loss of funding with proposed budget

-BATON ROUGE- The original proposed budget for Early childhood education was $52 million.
+BATON ROUGE- The original proposed budget for early childhood education was $52 million.
 However, that budget was cut down to $14 million in a house committee meeting on May 1.

 The budget cut prompted advocates for early learning to speak out on the Capitol steps Monday morning.